KitfungChan/DenoisingPAUS/README.md

 ● Zenodo record: https://zenodo.org/records/21197885

-After downloading the files, unzip them into the corresponding folders in this repository.
+After downloading the files, unzip them into the corresponding folders ('data saved' and 'model saved') in this repository.

 ## Non-public simulation inputs